mnshankar/RoleBasedAuthority/README.md

 ```
 php artisan config:publish mnshankar/role-based-authority
 ```
-(this central config file is where you would put all your rules)
+(this central config file is where you would put all your rules.
+In order to cache the "Authority" object, set 'cache' to true and specify cache_ttl)

 Create/Modify your User, Role and Permission models to permit relationships (many-to-many between users and roles, one-to-many between roles and permissions):